 Renaissance artists were in the game of realism as much as 3D artists are today.

-They may even have used lenses to enhance their results (see Hockney).
+They may even have used lenses to get to their results (Hockney-Falco thesis).

 Eventhough we may still use glass lenses today, 3D realism is exclusively digital -no glass at all.

 Digital tools have unique, spectacular qualities; 3D (cgi) tunes and overclocks reality, and makes it look even better than the real thing.
 3D in the tradition of the Renaissance: to render perfection.

 I set the "Renaissance 3D" visuals up in Modo and I use the render engines of Modo or Octane.
 I like to keep post-production minimal; depending on the situation, I solve everything in 3D completely and then just let the 3D scene render long...
 A slight lighting adjustment in Lightroom may be necessary to make the pictures look natural after it has rendered.